 After you finish nursing baby, pour the milk into a storage bag!.
 The Milk-Saver is also easy to clean!
 The best part is that it is dishwasher safe, just rinse it off before putting in the dishwasher and put it on the top rack!!

-It has a case to put it in, so just throw it in the diaper bag for when you have to breastfeed when you are out somewhere.
+It has a case to put it in, so throw it in the diaper bag for when you have to breastfeed on the go.
 It is BPA-free and phthalate-free!

 I love this thing!
 It is soft too, so it’s not uncomfortable when you have it in your bra.
 It’s really easy to use, and I didn’t smell like sour milk anymore after feedings!
 Win-Win!